Our Personal Code of Ethics

 - Acknowledge and instill the inherent worth and individuality of each person by not discriminating or behaving in any prejudicial manner with clients and/or colleagues.

-- Conduct all business and professional activities within the scope of my practice, the law of the land, including projecting a professional image.
+- Conduct all business and professional activities within the scope of my practice and law of the land.

 - Accept responsibility to do no harm to the physical, mental, and emotional well-being of self, clients, and associates.